jonnonz1/nz-statute-book/acts/public/1980/family-court-act-1980.md

   (b) an applicant in the proceedings:
   (c) a person who is the subject of the proceedings:
   (d) a person who is related to, or associated with, a person referred to in paragraphs (a) to (c) or who is, or may be, in any other way concerned in the matter to which the proceedings relate (for example, a support person for a party).
-(2) For the purposes of section 11B in relation to proceedings under the Children, Young Persons, and Their Families Act 1989, identifying information also includes the name or particulars likely to lead to the identification of any school that a person the subject of the proceedings is or was attending.
+(2) For the purposes of section 11B in relation to proceedings under the Oranga Tamariki Act 1989, identifying information also includes the name or particulars likely to lead to the identification of any school that a person the subject of the proceedings is or was attending.

 ### 11D Meaning of vulnerable person
 For the purposes of section 11B, vulnerable person means—